raySavignone/csv-indexer/README.md

 Index a csv file by indentifying repeated rows based on column values.
 Output the indexed csv to a new file.

-using the `-m` flag, pass in a comma separated list of the fields for matches of row.
+Using the `-m` flag, pass in a comma separated list of the fields for matches of row.
 For example if you want to match on phone, pass `-m phone`, or phone & email, `-m phone,email`.

 The colums whose name contain the desired matches will be selected as the matching columns.
 Email1, Email2 ... ect, will match `-m email`.

 An Id column is added to the CSV, the value of which represents the matching records.
 All records with the same id have matched based on the `-m` option given to the gem.

+The resulting CSV file is named the same as the input file with the `_index` appended to it.
+It is created in the same directory as the input file.

 ## Installation